Pakistani Taliban splits as divisions grow within insurgency

-PARACHINAR/DERA ISMAIL KHAN Pakistan The Pakistan Taliban split into two groups on Wednesday, highlighting growing divisions within the movement and diminishing the government's chances of finding a negotiated settlement with the insurgency.
+PARACHINAR/DERA ISMAIL KHAN, Pakistan, May 28 (Reuters) - T he Pakistan Taliban split into two groups on Wednesday, highlighting growing divisions within the movement and diminishing the government's chances of finding a negotiated settlement with the insurgency.

 The split is between two rival groups from the powerful Mehsud tribe which provides the Taliban the bulk of their money and fighters from its base in the South Waziristan region.